dludemann/test/content/tinder/how-to-get-more-matches-tinder.md

 We’ll work with you every step of the way to help your Tinder profile shine, and before you know it, you’ll have matches galore.

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/how-to-get-more-matches-tinder#how-to-get-more-matches-on-tinder-faqs" target="_blank" rel="noopener"><strong>How to Get More Matches on Tinder FAQs</strong></a>
+## How to Get More Matches on Tinder FAQs

 ### **Why am I not getting matches on Tinder?**